-The Upper Norwood Joint Library is the only remaining independent, joint-funded public library in the country.
+The Upper Norwood Joint Library was the longest serving independent, joint-funded public library in the country.
+However, at the end of March 2016 it was taken over by Lambeth Library Service and it is now a Lambeth branch library.
 It serves the residents of Crystal Palace, a district where as many as five boroughs converge.
 2008 marked the 110th anniversary of the signing of the first Joint Library Agreement between the forerunners of the Croydon and Lambeth Councils of today, in 1898.

-Belonging to and funded by the two local authorities, it has its own joint committee and operates independently of the library services of the two parent boroughs.
+Belonging to and funded by the two local authorities, it’s service is now run by Lambeth.
 It also has its own leafy car park available (by purchasable permit) to library visitors.